debops/debops/docs/defaults-detailed.rst

 ``by_role``
   Optional, string.
-Name of a Ansible role in the format ``ROLE_OWNER.ROLE_NAME`` which is responsable for the server configuration.
+Name of a Ansible role in the format ``ROLE_OWNER.ROLE_NAME`` which is responsible for the server configuration.

 ``type``
   Optional.
 Specify name of the template to use to generate nginx server